How PIAM Supports Zero Trust Architecture in Healthcare Security

 1. Securing High-Risk Patient Care Areas

-ICU, operating rooms, and psychiatric wards require strict access control.
+ICUs, operating rooms, and psychiatric units require tight access restrictions.

-PIAM enforces biometric authentication and multi-factor authentication, ensuring only vetted staff enter sensitive areas.
+PIAM enforces biometric and MFA verification so only vetted staff may enter.

 2. Protecting Data Centers and EHR Servers

-Only authorized IT personnel can access rooms containing EHR systems.
+Only authorized IT personnel may access secure rooms with EHR systems and patient data servers.

-PIAM logs access attempts, monitors for anomalies, and supports HIPAA compliance.
+PIAM logs every access attempt and monitors anomalies to ensure HIPAA compliance.

 3. Controlled Substance Management

-PIAM restricts access to pharmacy storage rooms, maintaining DEA compliance.
+PIAM restricts and logs access to pharmacy storage rooms, maintaining DEA compliance.

 Business Benefits of PIAM for Zero Trust Healthcare Security